imabelaus/Market-Value-Prediction/README.md

-###            Imanol Belausteguigoitia Ibarrola
+##            Imanol Belausteguigoitia Ibarrola
 ##                    FIFA 19
 ![Screen Shot 2019-11-05 at 15 38 01](https://user-images.githubusercontent.com/44293686/68244446-d7386580-ffe2-11e9-8ad5-46c0f3d5cbd4.png)
-###      Exploratory Data Analysis and Predictive Modelling
+###      Exploratory Data Analysis and Predictive Modelling with FIFA19

 ## Introduction

+This document analyses the **complete FIFA 19 video game dataset**, which contains attributes for every player registered in the latest edition of FIFA 19 database.
+Exploratory analysis, data mining and modelling to predict the market value of footballers are contained in this work.

-R Studio, value, objective problem.
+The code was runned in R Studio, objective problem.

 ## Workflow